A Burger Episode

 This is esports the game.
 Yes.

 It's like, oh, we're going to play the FPS version.
-We'll play the RTL, whatever, you know.
+We'll play the RTL, whatever.

 It's like servicing the consumer market where you're trying to convince them to spend 60, 70 bucks every year versus.
 It has to be one or the other.